Agnostic Front: First era (1980–1992)

 Formed in 1980 with Vincent "Vinnie Stigma" Capuccio (formerly of the Eliminators) on lead guitar, with Diego on bass, Rob Krekus (aka Robby Crypt Crash) on drums and John Watson on vocals.
 Despite being billed at their first concert as the Zoo Crew, Stigma introduced them as Agnostic Front, saying that the poster had been made prior to deciding on the name.
 They soon added Ray Barbieri, aka Raybeez, on drums and Adam Mucci on bass.
 After Watson was arrested, the band hired James Kontra as their vocalist, who eventually quit before a performance at Great Gildersleeves after a disagreement with Capuccio about how to hand out stickers.
 Although never having spoken to him before, Stigma told some of his friends to ask Roger Miret (former bass player of the Psychos) if he wanted to be the vocalist of Agnostic Front, because he liked his style of slam dancing.
 In 1983, this lineup recorded their debut EP United Blood.
 The EP was officially released later that year, however by that point Mucci had departed from the band, and been replaced by Todd Youth.

 During its initial phase, the band consisted entirely of skinheads.
-Although this would change over time, Agnostic Front would continue to feature skinheads as part of their line-up.
+Although this would change over time, Agnostic Front would continue to feature skinheads as part of their lineup.
 This led to a belief among some that the band espoused ultra-nationalist or fascist politics, an assertion denied by vocalist Roger Miret in a 1985 Flipside interview:

 "...We're skinheads.
 And the skinheads in England have a very bad name like with the fascists and stuff like that.
 But this is America not England.
 Just because the skinheads are fascists over there doesn't mean we got to grow our hair out if we don't feel like it....
-We love our country — but not necessarily how our government works."
+We love our country—but not necessarily how our government works."

+They were later accused of racism in the song "Public Assistance" by Phil Donahue in a 1986 show on New York hardcore punk.